parsaeisa/Notes/Linux.md

 With this command, curl, jg and coreutils is installed to the machine.

 * Sometimes the `make` command (the command that executes commands in a makefile) is not available.
 In this situation use `apk add make`.

-## chmod, usermod

-I think these commands are used to give permissions to executable files.

-The files that are used for installing a tool.

 ## awk